avinashjava/NodeJSSamco/README.md

 ## IntraDayCandleData

-The IndexIntraDayCandleData function `intradayCandleData()` gets the Intraday candle data such as Open, high, low, close and volume within specific time period per min for a specific symbol.
+The IndexIntraDayCandleData function `intradayCandleData()` gets the Intraday candle data such as Open, high, low, close and volume within specific time period.

 #### Parameters:
 ```NodeJS